juyeonnn/ReEx/README.md

-# Re-Ex-
+# Re-Ex: Revising after Explanation reduces the Factual Errors in LLM Responses
-Re-Ex: Revising after Explanation reduces the Factual Errors in LLM Responses
+This repository contains official code for Re-Ex